MuhammadSonySetiawan/Peworld/README.md

 <img width="840" src="./screenshot/allDevice.png" border="0" alt="Landing Page" />
 <br>

-# Hire Job
+# Peworld
-Hire Job Website is a platform designed to assist companies in finding candidates that match their specific criteria.
+Peworld Website is a platform designed to assist companies in finding candidates that match their specific criteria.
 This application utilizes a postgresQL database, Express JS for backend development, and incorporates Next.js, Bootstrap 5, axios, and Redux libraries for frontend development.
 ## Instal
-The Hire Job website can run on your local machine.
+The Peworld website can run on your local machine.
 To do this, download this repository and open it using Visual Studio Code.
 Then, run the terminal with the following commands below.
 ```sh
 cd food-recipe-fe-react
 npm i
 npm run dev
 ```

-## Fitures Aplikasi Pijar Food FE
+## Fitures Website Peworld
 - Candidate job search
 - Worker profile editing
 - Worker list registration